tektechnologies/Instructor-Prep/101/LectureReadME.md

 | 12:45pm | 45min | LECTURE  Introduction of CSS.  |

- ##   - Instuctor
+ ##   - Instuctor  finish slide show up to, slide 61

 | 1:30pm  | 45min | TEAM ACTIVITY  Pair coding.  |

 ###  - Paired Students.

 | 2:15pm | 30min | LECTURE What is a “software developer”?  |
+###            Slides 62 through 73.
 #  - Instructor.
 What do you think would be good coverage of what a modern day app developer        is?
 What is something that I should not forget to talk about?
         30 minutes on what is a modern developer.
+        -Reading Documentation?
+        -The abilities of a jr vs senior dev.
+Whats the diff?

 | 2:45pm | 15min | BREAK.  |